• Skip to primary navigation

 Instructions

-• Preheat the oven to 350°F. Prepare a 3-inch deep 6-inch cake pan Wilton pan from Amazon) by brushing the bottom and sides with melted butter and dusting it with cocoa, then lining the bottom with a round of parchment.
+• Preheat the oven to 350°F (175 °C).
+Prepare three 6x2-inch (15x5 cm) round cake pans by brushing the bottom and sides with melted butter and dusting it with cocoa, then lining the bottom with a round of parchment.
 Set aside.

-• Stir together the vinegar and the milk in a cup measurer and let it stand for a few minutes.
+• Stir together the milk, vinegar, oil, vanilla, and salt in a large cup measurer and let it stand for a few minutes.

-• Pour the batter in the prepared pan and bake it until a cake tester inserted in the center comes out clean (about 45 minutes).
+• Pour the batter in the prepared pans and bake them on the middle oven rack until a cake tester inserted in the center comes out clean (about 25–30 minutes).

-• Let the cake cool for 10 minutes before unmolding it onto a cooling rack to cool completely.
+• Let the cakes cool for 10 minutes before unmolding them onto a cooling rack to cool completely.

 Notes